jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 JSON.parse, the extra computation time needed by Oboe and Clarinet is shown to be relatively insignificant in comparison to the advantage of better I/O management.
 Reacting earlier using slower handlers is shown to be faster overall than reacting later with quicker ones.
-I believe that this vindicates the project focus on efficient management of I/O over faster algorithms; much current programming takes a "Hurry up and wait" approach by concentrating on algorithm micro-optimisation over performing tasks at the earliest possible time.
+I feel that this finding vindicates the project focus on efficient management of I/O over faster algorithms; much current programming takes a *hurry up and wait* approach by concentrating on algorithm micro-optimisation over performing tasks at the earliest possible time.

 Oboe shows an unexpected improvement in terms of memory usage compared